zix99/traefik-lazyload/README.md

 ## How it Works

 It works by acting as the fallback-route for the containers.
-For instance, if you have `example.com` as a container you want to lazy-load, you would add the container, as well as this lazyloader that would act as a lower-priority router for the same domain.
-If the host is accessed, the lazyloader will work to boot up the container and redirect the user as soon as it's up.
+For instance, if you have `example.com` as a container you want to lazy-load, you add the container, as well as this lazyloader that would act as a lower-priority router for the same route.
+If the host is accessed, the lazyloader will work to boot up the container and redirect the user as soon as it's responsive.

 It then monitors the container's network interface.
 If the network is idle for X minutes, it will stop the container.